wkennedy3125/GetAndCleanDataProject/README.md

  $ ObservationID          : int  1 2 3 4 5 6 7 8 9 10 ...
  $ MeasurementType: Factor w/ 48 levels "time.BodyAcc_Mean-X",..: 1 1 1 1 ...
  $ Measurement    : num  0.289 0.278 0.28 0.279 0.277 ...
-****-----
+****
+ Next
- Next separate and add 'Axis' (X, Y, and Z) column Next separate and add MeasurementType (Mean|StandardDeviation) column Next separate and add Domain column for time|frequency And finally a spread to add Mean and StandardDeviation columns for each time entry.
+      * separate and add 'Axis' (X, Y, and Z) column
+      * separate and add MeasurementType (Mean|StandardDeviation) column
+      * separate and add Domain column for time|frequency
+      * And finally a spread to add Mean and StandardDeviation columns for each time entry.
 This decreases the rows by half.

 ****
  Final Raw Data Structure for tidy triaxial table